Tablerase/42_Projects/born2beroot/born2beroot.md

 | ----| --------| ------- | --------- | ---------| --------
 | SSH  | TCP| 127.0.0.1 | 4444 | 10.0.2.15 | 4242

-### Manage Passwords
+## Manage Passwords

 1. First type `sudo apt-get install libpam-pwquality` to install Password Quality Checking Library
 2. Then type `sudo vim /etc/pam.d/common-password`
 3. Find this line. `password  requisite  pam_deny.so`
 4. Add this to the end of that line `minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`.
  The line should now look like this `- password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`
-   1. `minlen=10`: This sets the minimum length of the password to 10 characters redhat.com, linuxtechi.com.
+   1. `minlen=10`: This sets the minimum length of the password to 10 characters.
-   2. `ucredit=-1`: This means that at least one uppercase letter is required in the password networkworld.com, linuxtechi.com.
+   2. `ucredit=-1`: This means that at least one uppercase letter is required in the password.
-   3. `dcredit=-1`: This means that at least one digit is required in the password networkworld.com, linuxtechi.com.
+   3. `dcredit=-1`: This means that at least one digit is required in the password.
-   4. `maxrepeat=3`: This sets the maximum number of repeated characters allowed in the password to 3 redhat.com.
+   4. `maxrepeat=3`: This sets the maximum number of repeated characters allowed in the password to 3.
-   5. `reject_username`: This option, when set, rejects passwords that are the same as the username redhat.com.
+   5. `reject_username`: This option, when set, rejects passwords that are the same as the username.
-   6. `difok=7`: This sets the minimum number of required different characters in the password to 7 redhat.com.
+   6. `difok=7`: This sets the minimum number of required different characters in the password to 7.
-   7. `enforce_for_root`: This option, when set, enforces the password policy for the root user redhat.com.
+   7. `enforce_for_root`: This option, when set, enforces the password policy for the root user.
 5. Save and Exit Vim
 6. Next type in your Virtual Machine `sudo vim /etc/login.defs`
 7. Find this part `PASS_MAX_DAYS 9999 PASS_MIN_DAYS 0 PASS_WARN_AGE 7`
 8. Change that part to `PASS_MAX_DAYS 30` (max days for a pwd) and `PASS_MIN_DAYS 2` (min days between change of pwd).
 Keep `PASS_WARN_AGE 7` (warn to change pwd) as the same
 9. Lastly type `sudo reboot` to reboot the change affects

-### User Groups
+## User Groups

 - create a group: `sudo groupadd user42`
 - create an evaluating group: `sudo groupadd evaluating`